Chris-Z-85/calculator-app/README.md

 ### What I learned

-HTML & CSS Part
+#### HTML & CSS Part

 The calculator layout was based on the design provided by the Frontend Mentor.
 Classes were named according to BEM methodology.
 They keys on the keypad have been given classes in order to be styled in CSS, as well as custom data attributes to be later targeted in JavaScript code.

-Example:

 ```html
 <div data-type="key" data-value="*" class="key">x</div>
 ```

 The more complex part to tackle was a theme toggle button, which also used substantial amount of code to write.
 I didn’t use the checkbox, since there were 3 themes to choose from.
 I have decided to go with radio buttons grouped in `<fieldset>` element together with the `<label>` elements.
 I have positions all the elements according to the design.
-Then, the background was added and the thumb button was animated according to the input selected with: `transform 0.2s ease-in-out to make smooth transition`.
+Then, the background was added and the thumb button was animated according to the input selected with: `transform 0.2s ease-in-out` to make smooth transition.
 The keypad of the calculator was laid out using the CSS Grid.

-Example:

 ```css
 .calc__theme input:first-of-type:checked ~ label:last-of-type::before {